-The annual Technology Innovation and Policy Forum 2016 presented by the Council for Clean and Reliable Energy in partnership with the Waterloo Institute for Sustainable Energy, University of Waterloo took place on Thursday, November 24th, 2016.
+The second annual Technology Innovation and Policy Forum 2017 presented by the Council for Clean and Reliable Energy in partnership with the Waterloo Institute for Sustainable Energy, University of Waterloo took place on Thursday, November 9, 2017.2017 Forum Report

-The Council for Clean & Reliable Energy (CCRE) in partnership with the Waterloo Institute for Sustainable Energy (WISE), a leading innovation centre at the University of Waterloo, hosted its annual Technology Innovation and Policy Forum on Thursday, November 24, 2016.
-The inaugural event brought together technology developers and innovators, leading researchers and entrepreneurs, industry thought leaders, and policy makers to address the convergence of policy development with technology advances.
+The Council for Clean & Reliable Energy (CCRE) in partnership with the Waterloo Institute for Sustainable Energy (WISE), a leading innovation centre at the University of Waterloo, hosted its annual Technology Innovation and Policy Forum on Thursday, November 9, 2017.
+The annual event brought together technology developers and innovators, leading researchers and entrepreneurs, industry thought leaders, and policy makers to address the convergence of policy development with technology advances.

 Our goal was to shape the pathways of development for emerging disruptive technologies and to understand the impacts of microgrids embedded on a large scale within the existing distribution networks.

 The forum addressed an urgent need to accelerate impactful integration of cost effective solutions to decarbonize our energy system.

 The forum brought together technology developers and innovators, leading researchers and entrepreneurs, industry thought leaders, and policy makers to help shape next generation smart energy solutions.

 Through dialogue and extensive opportunities for discussion, the forum focused on establishing a common basis for accommodating divergent interests.